Torann/lyften.com/source/projects/laravel-currency/_doc/basic-usage.md

 template: documentation.twig::content_inner
 chapter: 2
 ---
-The simplest way to use these method is though the helper function `currency()` or by using the facade.
+The simplest way to use these methods is through the helper function `currency()` or by using the facade.
 For the examples below we will use the helper method.

 ## Converting

-This is a shortcut to the most commonly used `convert` method.
-Which converts the given amount into the provided currency.
+This is a shortcut to the most commonly used `convert` method, which converts the given amount into the provided currency.

 ```php
 currency($amount, $from = null, $to = null, $format = true)